This post may contain affiliate links. Read the full disclosure here.

 This cauliflower tikka masala is perfect to enjoy by itself, with a side of rice or naan bread.
 This vegan version of chicken tikka masala is cozy, warming, hearty, and also uses mostly pantry staples.

 I love cauliflower as you can see from my orange cauliflower, sticky sesame cauliflower, vegan butter chicken, sweet and sour cauliflower or buffalo cauliflower wings recipes so this Indian inspired dish is another favorite.
-This recipe is perfect for a weeknight dinner like vegan biryani and also makes amazing leftovers just like my chickpea spinach curry, vegan korma, red lentil dal or chana masala!
+This recipe is perfect for a weeknight dinner like vegan biryani or potato spinach curry and also makes amazing leftovers just like my chickpea spinach curry, vegan korma, red lentil dal or chana masala!

 Before we jump into the recipe, let's talk about how you can customize it and learn some tips.